drywaters/anthology/web/README.md

 npm run build
 ```

 Bundles are emitted under `dist/web/` and can be served by any static host (for example, nginx in front of the Go API).
+The production container defined in `Docker/Dockerfile.ui` rewrites `assets/runtime-config.js` at startup when `NG_APP_API_URL` is set so each deployment can point at a different Anthology API instance without rebuilding.

 ## Testing